AngJianming/blog-app/README.md

+# Blog Application Clone

+Simple small project using React and React Native

 # Getting Started with Create React App
-Simple small project using React and React Native

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).